COLT Major

 Prerequisite for the major: COLT 001 or any from among the COLT 10's.

-COLT 85 (Senior Seminar) is required to fulfill the culminating experience requirement for students who do not meet the honor requirements, and COLT 85 and COLT 87 (Thesis Tutorial) for students meeting honors requirements.
+COLT 85 (Senior Seminar) is required to fulfill the culminating experience requirement in the major for all students.
+Students accepted into the Honors program also complete COLT 87 (Thesis Tutorial).

 Major Requirements: